tari-project/rfcs/src/RFC-0203_StealthAddresses.md

 Stealth addresses were first proposed on the Bitcoin Talk forum by user [Bytecoin].
 The concept was further refined by [Peter Todd], using a design similar to the [BIP-32] style of address generation.
-In this approach, the sender can use an ephemerial public key (derived from a nonce) to perform a non-interactive Diffie-Hellman exchange with the recipient's public key, and use this to derive a one-time public key to which only the recipient can derive the corresponding private key.
+In this approach, the sender can use an ephemeral public key (derived from a nonce) to perform a non-interactive Diffie-Hellman exchange with the recipient's public key, and use this to derive a one-time public key to which only the recipient can derive the corresponding private key.
 This reduces on-chain linkability (but, importantly, does not eliminate it).